SutheeDev/The-Bloc-Camp/README.md

 ### Application

 The second part of this project is the application, which extends the user experience by offering additional functionalities through a dashboard divided into two separate classes: the User Dashboard and the Admin Dashboard.
 The dashboard is only accessible through the Register / Login page.

+#### Register / Login

+- The Register / Login page provides user-friendly forms for registration and login.
+- Users can either log in with their existing credentials or switch to the Register page to create a new account.
+- Email address and password are required for login, while Name input is additionally requested on the registration form.
+- Robust form validation to ensure accurate and complete information entry.
+- Upon successful login or registration, users receive a friendly success message and are seamlessly redirected to their respective dashboards.
+- Users and admins will be navigated to a different dashboard.
+However, a new registerer will be automatically initialized as a general user.
+- The links to explore the User Demo and Admin Demo are also provided on the login form.